patrick-men/KF2-Server-Deployment/README.md

 > :warning: This is done at your own risk - be sure to know the risks of port-forwarding. :warning:

 Go into your router, and forward a port of choice (this one will be used by your friends to connect) to the port that 7777 is mapped to (in my case, 31992).
+Be sure to follow the official documentation of your router

+### Connecting to the server

-Now your friends can connect doing the following in-game:
+Now your friends can connect by doing the following in-game:

 1. Press F3
 2. Type `open <your-public-ip>:<port>`